NatGallagher/Portfolio/README.md

 - Not yet deployed

 # future improvements
-- Bring in contact page from task manager app
+- Make "lets connect" a button to contact on the home screen
 - Home page have the different pages on the screen not just the nav
 - About section needs styling (look for inspiration)